LarsMaas/QTL/README.md

 # QTL
-School assignment where a genetic linkage map should be created.
+School assignment where a genetic linkage map is to be created.